cloudmesh/cloudmesh-installer/README.md

 cloudmesh-installer list
 cloudmesh-installer info

-A convenient program called `cloudmesh-install` to ownload and install cloudmesh from sources published in github.
+A convenient program called `cloudmesh-installer` to ownload and install cloudmesh from sources published in github.

 Arguments: